PM 23-02-02-a: Intentional Program Violation (IPV)

 • the overpayment was less than 3 consecutive months only because Department staff discovered the overpayment and took action to prevent the overpayment from continuing; or

-• the client had one or more prior overpayments that were not the result of agency error; or
+• the customer had one or more prior overpayments that were not the result of agency error; or

 • the total overpayment is more than $100; or